fingerskier/aerie/README.md

 # aerie

-An ultra-simple utility to handle nested JSON files.
+An ultra-simple utility server to handle nested JSON files.

 ## Gist

-Basically returns an array of JSON files in any path below the given root.
-The intention is that the returned array can be map/reduced into w/e needs be is.

-Check out `test.js` for examples.
+Data is stored in the `data` directory.
+GET data at `/data/...`.
+POST data at `/data/...`.

+## Examples

+GET `http://localhost:3000/data/flarn/ghibbet` will return the value of `./data/flarn/ghibbet.json`.

+GET `http://localhost:3000/data/flarn/1` a trailing integer with return the Nth element of that thing.

+POST `http://localhost:3000/data/flarn/schlesly` will write the Body data to `./data/flarn/schlesly.json`.

-## Usage
+## Dashboard

-First, these are `async` functions; so, utilize inside an `async()` or use `.then` & `.catch()` Next, these are template string tags ~ they act like function where the arguments are the stuff in a string.
+A rudimentary dashboard is available at `/dashboard`.
+There you can GET and POST to the server.